[?] Start Receiving This Blog Today By Simply Subscribing

 Are you a green tea lover?

 Millions and millions of people all over the world join you in your taste for a tea that was cultivated thousands of years ago in China and India.
-You may be a matcha green tea drinker, which is associated with Japan, and is more like a finely ground powder, and darker in color.

 Though many specific claims are unofficially verified, most people don't dispute the overall power of the antioxidants found in green tea leaves for the human body.

-Unlike the regular teas many of us have in our cupboards, the difference is in the processing.
 Green tea is made from unfermented green tea leaves, leaving it with very high concentrations of antioxidants which are believed to alleviate or control harmful substances within our bodies.

 Before you recyle-green-tea, you will no doubt consume it first obviously for the benefits it is hoped to bring you.

 Green tea is believed to be a huge boost to the immune system, as it works to act on substances like cigarette smoke and air pollution particles, harmful rays of the sun which further along the ageing process.
-The antioxident or detoxifying properties of green tea is believed to reduce or help neutralize this.

 It is believed to be an anticarcinogenic, a reducer of cholesterol, a treatment for headaches and forms of depression.
 It is used by many as a tool for weight loss.